 Genital warts must be treated by a doctor.
 Do not use over-the-counter medicines meant for other kinds of warts.

 Treatment may include:

-- Prescription medicine that you apply at home several times per week
+- Prescription medicine that you apply at home several times a week

-The warts may be removed with surgery, including:
+The warts may also be removed with minor procedures, including: